JSON-LD for SEO: The Guide to Structured Data

 5. Preserve unless invalid (when cleaning up existing implementations)

 If you are sanitizing an existing JSON-LD implementation: do not change content unless it is factually incorrect.
 Does your BlogPosting.description have 180 characters?
-Leave it as it is.
+Leave it as is.
 Is there a working image URL?
-Leave it as it is.
-Only change what is actually wrong.
+Leave it.
+Only change what is truly wrong.
 This prevents unintended ranking impact during cleanup.
 For new implementations: start immediately with correct data according to the templates below.

-Structureddata does not improve your website's ranking.
-It is used to display search functions.
-Use it if your pages are suitable for these functions.
+“Structured data does not make your website rank better.
+It is used to display search features.
+Use it if your pages are suitable for these features.”

 What belongs site-wide (and why)

 Site-wide entities are data that are the same for the entire website.
-You define these once in a script that is loaded on every page, usually via your CMS template or header include.
+These are defined once in a script that is loaded on every page, usually via your CMS template or header include.

 Which entities belong site-wide: